 "Of course Harry," she sounded almost offended as if he doubted her, "There were a bunch of really bad ways to handle that, and you didn't choose a single one.
 I almost did…"

 His new friend made a bit of sense, Harry decided as he sat back down.
 "We need to learn how to lock this door or something, that was the tenth time we've been interrupted."
 Harry chuckled as he calmed himself down.

 He earned a laugh as the compartment door opened again.
 Hermione poked her head through and informed them to put on their robes before they got to school, and then left to tell some others.

 "I see what you mean Harry" Ginny laughed as she threw back a strand of hair behind her ear, "a locking spell would be very helpful."

 Harry and Ginny laughed to themselves as they slipped their robes on over their uniform.
 The train came to an abrupt halt and they each waited for the hallway to clear of students, both not really wanting the train ride to be over.

 "Harry," Ginny asked uncertainly, "Do you think this year will go well?"

-Ginny smiled warmly as they left their compartment. she was happy at the prospect of the new year, and excited to be spending it with her friend.
+Ginny smiled warmly as they left their compartment, happy at the prospect of the New Year, and excited to be spending it with her friend.